How to Hydrate for a Morning Run? Make Your Early Run the Best It Can Be

 7. Take a water bottle with you on the run (this is the most important thing!).
 We typically think of carrying a water bottle only on long runs.
 But when you run in the morning, take a water bottle even for a shorter run.
 That way, you don’t have to stress about drinking so much before a run.

 8. Drink enough water after your run to avoid becoming thirsty.
-Having breakfast within 30 minutes of your run helps recovery.
+Having breakfast, or snack within 30 minutes of your run helps recovery.

 How to Carry Water on a Run